vijaynitrr/make-git-easy/README.md

-make-git-easy application your daily git operation much more easy.
+make-git-easy application makes your daily git operation much more easy.